bradallenfisher/curiouslists/posts/what-space-movie-came-out-in-1992.md

 ## Key Characters: Black Men Fighting Oppression from Outer Space
 ![Key Characters: Black Men Fighting Oppression from Outer Space](/media/skel.webp)

 The main characters are a group of black men from outer space.
+According to IMDB...

+## The cast of Gayniggers from Outer Space includes:
+Coco P. Dalbert
+Sammy Saloman
+Gerald F. Hail
+Gbatokai Dakinah
+Konrad Fields
+Johnny Conny Tony Thomas

 They serve as *gay ambassadors* who aim to free men from the dominance and oppression of women on Earth.
 Each character plays a role in the mission to create a new society that replaces sexist and oppressive structures.
 Their identities and roles challenge typical sci-fi character stereotypes.

 ## The Role of Homosexuality and Comedy in the Film